-The Graduate Diversity Scholarships & Fellowships are presented to graduate students from disadvantaged and/or underrepresented groups in their fields of graduate study.
+The Graduate Diversity Scholarships & Fellowships are presented to graduate students who are U.S. citizens or permanent residents from disadvantaged and/or underrepresented groups in their fields of graduate study.
 Students must have completed at least one full semester of graduate study at the University of Iowa to be eligible.
 This initiative continues to aid in building and sustaining an inclusive graduate community at the University of Iowa and is essential to enhancing the quality of the intellectual environment for all of our students and faculty.
 We strongly encourage you to seek graduate assistantships and to apply for other graduate fellowship mechanisms that come with more financial support and longer commitments of support.

 Priority will be given to UI students with little or no previous funding from the Graduate College and a lack of available funding from the student’s department.
 As with all of our scholarships and fellowships, we consider academic performance and progress, student plans for how to maximize the fellowship/tuition support, and letters of recommendation.
 We are pleased to offer two different funding types.
 Both types of support can impact financial aid packages.
 Please consult the Office of Student Financial Aid.